bobgru/nonsense/TUTORIAL.md

 * [Custom operators, in this case `.+^` from the diagrams library][operators]
 * [Nested functions and a post-application form of pipeline][nested]
 * Type inference—no link to code because it's the _lack_ of type declarations
+* Lazy evaluation, class instances, and currying—implicit in most Haskell code

+I would have liked to add _inifinite data structures_ to the list, but I'm not using any.

 Look at the unadorned [code][code].